U.S.A Trivia Questions

 A strong U.S.A. quiz can pull from the fifty states, Washington D.C., the Constitution, presidents, wars, monuments, flags, national parks, famous cities, American sport, entertainment, and cultural symbols recognised around the world.
 The theme stays playable because even casual players know some of it, while stronger players can be pushed on history, geography, institutions, and lesser-known state-level facts.

-If you enjoy U.S.A trivia, also try Canada and Australia on Trivia Gauntlet.
+If you enjoy U.S.A trivia, also try Australia and Canada on Trivia Gauntlet.